oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    Enter ORCL when asked for ORACLE_SID and then press enter    --> Enter your DB name if that is different in case of on premise.

-**3. Check whether Source Database is using spfile.**
+**3. Check whether source database is using spfile.**

-   Connect to Source Database using sqlplus.
+   Connect to source database using sqlplus.

    Execute "show parameter spfile"